Methods and Requirements

 The following requirements apply to University purchases, based on the total cost of acquisition:

 - Purchases Less Than $5,000: Bids are typically not required.
 The University purchasing card is the preferred method of procurement/payment, except as limited by the purchasing card policy.
 Note: Purchasing card limitations include, but are not limited to, all on-site services and any purchase requiring a signed agreement.

-- Purchases Between $5,000 & $10,000: Procurement Services will determine whether it is in the best interest of the University to issue a request for bids.
-If it is determined that no additional savings or benefit would result from a solicitation of bids, a Purchase Order will be issued.
+- Purchases Between $5,000 & $10,000: UM Supply Chain will determine whether it is in the best interest of the University to issue a request for bids.
+If it is determined that no additional savings or benefit would result from a solicitation of bid, a Purchase Order will be issued.
 A firm quote from the vendor is required prior to issuance of a direct order.

-- Purchases in Excess of $10,000: The issuance of a bid or proposal is required unless the item/service is: (1) Already on contract with the University.
-Note: A listing of current contracts is available on the MU Procurement Services website; or (2) Approved by Procurement Services as a sole source purchase.
-A sole source purchase requires that the item or service be unique in nature and available only from one specific source, as detailed in the “Sole Source Purchases” information below.
+- Purchases in Excess of $10,000: The issuance of a bid or proposal is required unless the item/service is: (1) Already on contract with the University. ; or (2) Approved by UM Supply Chain as a sole source purchase.
+A sole source purchase requires that the item or service be unique in nature and available only from one specific source, as detailed in the "Sole Source Purchases" information below.

 Sole Source Purchases

 Some items/services cannot be competitively purchased due to their sole source nature.
 In such a case, the unique characteristics of the product or service must be clearly described.
 In addition, it must be documented that an exhaustive search revealed that no comparable alternatives exist in the marketplace.
-The related documentation should be provided to Procurement Services on the Sole Source Justification Form.
+The related documentation should be provided to UM Supply Chain on the electronic Sole Source Justification Form within the PeopleSoft Requisition module.
 Note: If an item/service is available from the manufacturer and/or multiple distributors, the purchase would not be approved as a sole source.